0atman/noboilerplate/scripts/38-autism.md

 The way to make sense of this all, is to find repeated patterns and groupings of traits, the same as we do for the night sky.

-There does appear to be a single autistic core trait, however, which surprised me
+There does appear to be a unifying autistic core trait, however, which surprised me:

 ---
+### Unifying Autistic Trait:
+## Detail-Oriented Thinking

+notes:

+We don't know the biological cause of autism, but the way I think about my condition is that it is caused by detail-oriented thinking.
+I've heard this sometimes called bottom-up thinking.

+This is in contrast to thinking in abstractions, sometimes called top-down thinking, where high-level concepts are worked out first, details second.

+The question of what causes autism is uninteresting to me, you can't see my biology, DNA or chromosomes, what you can see is my behaviour and my presentation.

+For me, detail-oriented thinking is a proxy for the as-yet unknown, currently missing root cause.

+And it is a very useful framework

+---
 # Autism is Extremely Common

 notes:

 - between 1 and 2 percent of children are autistic, and you don't grow out of it
 	- This means that 1 or 2 percent of adults could be autistic and not know they are
-- Autism auso seems to be extremely heritable
+- Autism also seems to be extremely heritable
 	- if one or both of your parents are autistic, you likely are too
 	- But the reverse is also likely true: If you are autistic, ask your parents some questions about how they have experienced their life so far

 ---

-## My Model of Autism

 ### Detail-Oriented Thinkers Value